 Instructions

-- Start by grinding any whole spices you have.
-I recommend using ground annatto but if you only have annatto seeds and need to grind them up, using a coffee grinder is the best method I've found.
+- Grind any whole spices.
+Start by grinding any whole spices you have.
+I recommend using achiote powder but if you have whole annatto seeds and need to grind them up, using a coffee grinder is the best method I’ve found.

-- Combine all ingredients in an airtight container, seal and shake until evenly combined.
-Store in your spice cabinet for up to 6 months (depending on the freshness of your spices).
+- Combine & mix.
+Combine all ground spices and mix until evenly combined.
+Store in an airtight container in your spice cabinet for up to 6 months (depending on the freshness of your spices).

 Gracias por todo, con cariño